Mountain View High School (Washington): Performing Arts

 Mountain View is home to a thriving music program.
 There are 3 concert bands, 2 jazz bands, two orchestras, one percussion ensemble, several choral groups, and dozens of student-organized chamber ensembles that compete at the Solo & Ensemble Contest.

 In December 2011, the school's top Jazz band was invited and had the opportunity to perform at the Midwest Clinic in Chicago, IL.
 Many of the music groups tour during the year, such as up to Seattle or down to California.
 In 2013, the Wind Ensemble was accepted as a featured band in the Music for All National Concert Band Festival.

 In 2025, the school's top jazz band was invited and will have the opportunity to perform for the second time at the Midwest Clinic in December.

 Athletics

 Mountain View participates in the Greater St. Helens 3A league and is a member of the Washington Interscholastic Athletics Association.
-The school has been league champs in football in 2016, 2017, and 2018.
 The school colors are royal blue, emerald green, and white.
 The school's mascot, Thunder, is represented by Thor and Thundra.
-The school has continued to rack up league championships in soccer with the most recent being the 2024 team captained by Christian Wilson and Owen Lough.

 Over the past decade, an intense rivalry has developed between Mountain View and Evergreen High School.
 This rivalry is generally lighthearted, but has been known to spark fights and small riots at sporting events involving the two schools, including recent acts of vandalism to both schools prior to game.